lstasiak/Neural_network-based_weighing_system/README.md

 Project is in the initial phase, requires further improvements based on a larger number of measurements.

-This project contains LSTM models created on personally collected dataset (156 measurements), based on sensors connected to mini-excavator.
+This project contains LSTM models created on personally collected dataset (156 measurement sessions), based on sensors connected to mini-excavator.
 The regression model predicts weight in the bucket excavator.
 Measurements refers to pressure in the boom cylinder (upper and lower), actuators displacement and hydraulic oil temperature.
 Generally there are 6 features: